marsha-t/ft_transcendence/README.md

 ### 🔐 User Authentication (`auth-service` · port 5001)

-- **Registration** — Create a new account with a unique username and email; passwords are hashed with bcrypt (12 rounds)
+- **Registration** — Create a new account with a unique username and email; passwords are hashed using bcrypt with 12 salt rounds
 - **Login** — Credential-based login with normalised username handling
 - **Google OAuth** — Sign in or register via Google; automatically links Google accounts to existing email accounts
-- **Two-Factor Authentication (2FA)** — OTP codes delivered via email with a 5-minute expiry window; can be enabled/disabled per user
+- **Two-Factor Authentication (2FA)** — OTP codes delivered via email with a 5-minute expiry window; can be enabled or disabled per user
 - **Session Management** — Secure `HttpOnly` + `Secure` JWT cookies with 1-hour expiry; automatic online/offline status tracking
 - **Avatar Upload** — Serves user avatars as static files; downloads and caches Google profile pictures locally